 DESCRIPTION: This is a suggested program of study which may be altered to meet individual goals and transfer plans.
-Successful completion of this program will prepare a student to pursue a bachelor's degree in fine arts, design, and related areas.
-Students should refer to the descriptions of Alpena Community College graduation requirements and degree distribution requirements and consult with an academic advisor concerning specific course selections.
+Successful completion of this program will prepare students to pursue a bachelor's degree in fine arts and related areas.
+Students should refer to Alpena Community College graduation requirements and degree distribution requirements and consult with an academic advisor concerning specific course selection.